Torn & Severely Damaged Photo Restoration

 What is the best way to send a damaged photograph for assessment?

-A clear phone photograph is often enough for an initial assessment, though higher-quality scans usually produce the best restoration results.
+A clear phone photograph is often enough for an initial assessment, although a higher-quality scan usually produces the best restoration result.
+If the print is fragile, stuck to glass, mouldy or badly torn, ask for advice before cleaning, flattening or scanning it.

 Want to know what is possible with your photograph?